 Steller sea lions inhabit the cool-temperate coastal waters of the North Pacific Ocean from California, north to the Bering Strait, and south along the Asian coast to Japan.
 They are the largest member of the family Otariidae and only one that resides year-round and breeds in Canadian waters.
-Two distinct populations are recognized: an eastern stock (California to SE Alaska), and a western stock (Gulf of Alaska, Bering Sea, Aleutian Islands, and Russia).
+Three distinct populations are recognized: an eastern stock (California to SE Alaska), a western stock (Gulf of Alaska, Bering Sea, and the Aleutian and Commander Aleutian Islands) and an Asian stock (Russia).

-In B.C., Steller sea lions breed at traditional rookeries on the Scott Islands off the north tip of Vancouver Island, at Cape St. James off the southern tip of the Queen Charlotte Islands, and on North Danger Rocks off the northern mainland coast.
+In B.C., Steller sea lions breed at traditional rookeries on the Scott Islands off the north tip of Vancouver Island, at Cape St. James off the southern tip of the Queen Charlotte Islands, on the Sea Otter Group off the central coast, and on North Danger Rocks off the northern mainland coast.
 There is also a major rookery situated just north of the BC border on Forrester Island in Alaska.

-During 1913-68, Steller sea lions in B.C. were subject to major control programs and some commercial harvesting.
-Breeding rookeries formerly located off the central mainland coast were eradicated by intense kills in the 1920-1930s.
+During 1912-68, Steller sea lions in B.C. were subject to predator control programs and commercial harvests.
 A total of 55,000 sea lions were killed during 1912-68, and by the 1970s breeding populations had been reduced to roughly 25-33% of the peak historic levels thought to have been present in the early 1900s.